 Jonathan Taylor Thomas won the first-ever Nickelodeon Kids Lifetime Achievement Award for his work on the sitcom Home Improvement.

-35. eBay was originally called AuctionWeb.
+The pioneering auction site was originally called AuctionWeb.

-36. Stephen Chbosky got the idea for The Perks of Being a Wallflower format because he once wrote an anonymous letter to professor who gave a seminar at USC.
+Author Stephen Chbosky got the idea for the book's format because he once wrote an anonymous letter to professor who gave a seminar at USC.

-39. Another '90s myth: that the Taco Bell Chihuahua commercial stopped when the dog died.
+39. Another '90s myth: the Taco Bell Chihuahua commercial stopped when the dog died.

 According to the Space Telescope Science Institute, it was able to lock onto a target without deviating more than the width of a human hair seen at a distance of one mile.

 42. Chris Wiggs invented the Polly Pocket after making a doll house for his daughter in a powder compact.

-43. And you can blame graffiti artists for the popularity of JNCO jeans—the company hired them to paint murals to advertise the jeans in LA.
+You can blame graffiti artists for the popularity of JNCO jeans—the company hired them to paint murals to advertise the jeans in LA.

-44. To get the sound for the T. rex in Jurassic Park, the crew slowed down a recording of a Jack Russell terrier playing with a rope.
+To get the sound for the T. rex in Jurassic Park, the crew slowed down a recording of a Jack Russell terrier playing with a rope.

-45. Carmen Sandiego has a middle name, Isabella, so we know who she is—but do we know where she is?
+Her middle name is actually Isabella, so we know who she is—but do we know where she is?

 46. Pepsi tested around 3,000 variations for Crystal Pepsi, which was still not enough.

-49. In 1997, people sold Tickle Me Elmos online for the reasonable price of $1,500.
+49. In 1997, people sold Tickle Me Elmos online for the reasonable price of $1500.